cobbler/cobbler/docs/quickstart-guide.rst

         next-server                $next_server;
     }

-No matter what, make sure you do not modify the "next-server $next_server;" line, as that is how the next_server setting is pulled into the configuration.
-This file is a cheetah template, so be sure not to modify anything starting after this
+No matter what, make sure you do not modify the ``next-server $next_server;`` line, as that is how the next_server setting is pulled into the configuration.
+This file is a cheetah template, so be sure not to modify anything starting after this line:
-line:

 .. code-block:: none

     #for dhcp_tag in $dhcp_tags.keys():

-Completely going through the dhcpd.conf configuration syntax is beyond the scope of this document, but for more information see the man page for more details:
+Completely going through the ``dhcpd.conf`` configuration syntax is beyond the scope of this document, but for more information see the man page for more details:

 .. code-block:: none